Time for another Fireside Chat! This time it’s all about connecting with customers through incentives.

 There’s no magic formula to creating the right incentives or rewards program for every business.
 As you build out your milestones and prizes, consider what matters most to your customers and your specific goals.

-For example, if you’re a Kajabi partner trying to convert more referrals and incentivizing customers to use the partner link, the goal is to get people interested in Kajabi and seeing how user-friendly the platform is.
+For example, if you’re a Kajabi partner trying to convert more referrals and incentivizing customers to use the partner link, the goal is to get people interested in Kajabi to see how user-friendly the platform is.
 You might want to reward those customers with a free training on how they could use Kajabi in their business.

 The possibilities are endless.